Saturday 4th September 2021

 Handling finances together is a good idea.
 I’m not saying it’s easy but if you want to win with money, then you must be on the same page.
 Being in a relationship is all about supporting each other, helping each other and that is why combing your finances is a good thing!

 For years Bob and I weren’t on the same page.
 We had two separate bank accounts and our own credit cards and neither of us knew what the other one had.
 Although, as I am the saver and Bob the spender, we could have made a pretty good guess!
+Read my previous blog HERE to find out how we changed our future!

 Here are a few top tips that have helped us to get on the same page: